Ulster University - Belfast

 Work placement / study abroad

-Students who have successfully completed the taught modules and Masters Project of their MSc programme, and have secured an internship of twelve months duration with a suitable company, are eligible to proceed to the Industrial Placement pathway.
-This pathway provides masters students with an opportunity to gain structured and professional work experience at an advanced level, in a work-based learning environment, as part of their planned programme of study at the University.
+Students who have successfully completed the taught modules and Masters Project of their MSc programme, and have secured a suitable placement, are eligible to proceed to the Industrial Placement pathway.
+This pathway provides students with an opportunity to gain structured and professional work experience at an advanced level, in a work-based learning environment, as part of their planned programme of study at the University.
 This will allow students to further develop, refine and reflect on their key personal and professional skills.
 The placement opportunity should significantly support the development of the student's employability skills, build confidence through further application of theory within the workplace and prepare them for a future career in computing.
 It also serves as an integrating mechanism for course content as well as developing analytical, evaluative and project management skills in an industrial context.
 The nature of the work will vary depending on the company providing the placement.
 The student will complete a reflective professional development report and learning journal as part of the assessment of this pathway.
+It is student responsibility to secure a placement, however, we are on hand to support and help you prepare for it.

 Subjects taught